sgylab/docker-example/obspy/README.md

 1. Create a workspace directory.
 2. Link `<path/to/workspace>` to the user home directory.
 3. Change `49154` to any number for SSH port.
+4. Change `obspy_ssh` to any container name.
-4. Save and run `run_ssh.sh`.
+5. Save and run `run_ssh.sh`.
-5. SSH into the docker container with your user account.
+6. SSH into the docker container with your user account.

        ssh user@127.0.0.1 -p49154